LynHUK/intermediate_R_course/README.md

 Script is all self contained and pulls data from the library NHSRdatasets

 #### Outputs
-No outputs are produced beyond consol results
+???????????No outputs are produced beyond console results

 #### Datasets
 Psuedo data from the library NHSRdatasets

-### Roadmap
-Additional sections around Tables and Charts to be considered.
-Not sure if script along is best method or if more traditional slide method could be used.
-Would consider converting to quarto slides.

 ### Contributing